Crews struggle to stop fire bearing down on Lake Tahoe

 Climate change has made the West warmer and drier in the past 30 years and will continue to make the weather more extreme and wildfires more destructive, according to scientists.

-Although there were no evacuations ordered for Lake Tahoe, it was impossible to ignore a blanket of haze so thick and vast that it closed schools for a second day in Reno, Nevada, which is about 60 miles (100 kilometers) from the fire.
+Although there were no evacuations ordered for Lake Tahoe, it was impossible to ignore a blanket of haze so thick and vast that it closed schools for two days in Reno, Nevada, which is about 60 miles (100 kilometers) from the fire.

-The last major blaze in the area took South Lake Tahoe by surprise after blowing up from an illegal campfire in the summer of 2007.
-The Angora Fire burned less than 5 square miles (13 square kilometers) but destroyed 254 homes, injured three people and forced 2,000 people to flee.
+The school district that includes Reno reopened most schools on Wednesday, citing improved air quality conditions.
+However, the Washoe County School District’s schools in Incline Village on the north shore of Lake Tahoe remained closed, the district said in a statement.

-The Caldor fire had scorched more than 190 square miles (492 square kilometers) and destroyed at least 455 homes since Aug.
+The Caldor fire has scorched more than 197 square miles (510 square kilometers) and destroyed at least 461 homes since Aug.
 14 in the Sierra Nevada southwest of the lake.
 It was 11% contained and threatened more than 17,000 structures.

-On its western side, the blaze continued to threaten more than a dozen small communities and wineries.
-On the eastern side, crews were bulldozing fire lines, opening up narrow logging roads and clearing ridgetops in hopes of stopping its advance, fire officials said.
+The western side of the blaze continued to threaten more than a dozen small communities and wineries.
+On the fire's eastern side, crews bulldozed fire lines, opened up narrow logging roads and cleared ridgetops in hopes of stopping its advance, fire officials said.

-More than 2,500 firefighters were on the line and more resources were streaming in, fire officials said.
+More than 2,500 firefighters were on the line and more resources were streaming in, including big firefighting aircraft, fire officials said.

-“This fire has just simply outpaced us.
-We emptied the cupboards of resources,” Marsolais said, adding that while the blaze had slowed its explosive growth in recent days, “that can change.”

-Meanwhile the Dixie Fire, the second-largest in state history at 1,140 square miles (2,953 square kilometers) was burning only about 65 miles (104 kilometers) to the north.
-It was 43% contained.
+Meanwhile, California's Dixie Fire, the second-largest in state history at 1,148 square miles (2,973 square kilometers), was burning only about 65 miles (104 kilometers) to the north.
+New evacuations were ordered after winds pushed the blaze to the northeast on Wednesday, as flames crossed State Route 44 and headed toward campgrounds near Eagle Lake.

+The Dixie Fire, which broke out July 13, was 43% contained.
+At least 682 homes were among more than 1,270 buildings that have been destroyed.

+In the southern Sierra Nevada, there was growing concern after the French Fire expanded near Lake Isabella, a popular fishing and boating destination.

 Nationally, 92 large fires were burning in a dozen mainly Western states, according to the National Interagency Fire Center in Boise, Idaho.